 - a.
 Standard of Review.
 The Army Discharge Review Board considers applications for upgrade as instructed by Department of Defense Instruction 1332.28. - b.
-The applicant requests an upgrade of the characterization of service to reflect Honorable along with a narrative reason change in accordance with the rescinded COVID-19 vaccination mandate.
-The applicant's service AMHRR is void of the specific facts and circumstances concerning the events which led to his discharge from the Army, but the applicant provides some documents from the separation packet.
-The applicant's DD Form 214 (Certificate of Release or Discharge from Active Duty) reflects the applicant was separated under the provisions of Army Regulation 635-200, Chapter 14-12c, due to Misconduct (Serious Offense), with a General (Under Honorable Conditions) discharge and a RE Code of 3.
-The applicant's AMHRR is void of any disciplinary actions. - c.
+The applicant requests a narrative reason change in accordance with the rescinded COVID-19 vaccination mandate.
+The applicant's service AMHRR is void of the specific facts and circumstances concerning the events which led to his discharge from the Army.
+The applicant's DD Form 214 (Certificate of Release or Discharge from Active Duty) reflects the applicant was separated under the provisions of Army Regulation 635-200, Chapter 14-12c, due to Misconduct (Serious Offense), with an Honorable discharge and a RE Code of 3.
+The applicant was counseled, flagged, and received a GOMOR for refusing to comply with the COVID-19 mandate.
+The applicant's AMHRR is void of any other disciplinary actions. - c.
 The applicant's AMHRR is void of evidence which reflects the applicant requested a religious or medical exemption request to the COVID-19 vaccination mandate. - d.
 The rescission of the COVID-19 vaccination mandate does not negate the propriety of the discharges or separations that occurred prior to this policy change or imply the vaccination mandate or involuntary separation constituted an inequity; it was a valid lawful policy at the time.
 However, the COVID-19 vaccination requirement rescission is a relevant factor in evaluating an application for discharge upgrade relief based on religious or medical grounds prior to or simultaneously with the official initiation of the separation action; and there are no aggravating factors of indiscipline and/or misconduct. - e.
 Published Department of Defense guidance indicates the guidance is not intended to interfere or impede on the Board's statutory independence.
-The Board determines the relative weight of the action that was the basis for the discharge and whether it supports relief or not.
-In reaching its determination, the Board considers the applicant's petition, available records and any supporting documents included with the petition.
+The board determines the relative weight of the action that was the basis for the discharge and whether it supports relief or not.
+In reaching its determination, the board considers the applicant's petition, available records and any supporting documents included with the petition.